Greece suspends rollout of J&J vaccine for COVID-19

-ATHENS, April 19 (Reuters) - Greece has suspended a planned rollout of Johnson & Johnson’s COVID-19 vaccinations until Europe’s drug regulator issues its view, the head of the country’s vaccination committee, Maria Theodoridou, said on Monday.
+ATHENS (Reuters) -Greece has suspended a planned rollout of Johnson & Johnson’s COVID-19 vaccinations but does not expect that to impact its overall inoculation programme, authorities said on Monday.

 Greece had been expected to start Johnson & Johnson vaccinations on Monday before questions emerged over reports of very rare blood clotting disorders associated with the use of the vaccine.